hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 So, in a bold move driven by sheer boredom and the urge to try new things, I've decided to install the macOS 26 Tahoe Developer Beta.

-This might sound like a little bit of a "downgrade" to my workflow, since, we all know Apple ships incomplete features which often glitch out a lot, and my development pipeline could've been affected by it.
+This might sound like a little bit of a "downgrade" to my workflow.
+We all know Apple ships incomplete features which often glitch out a lot, and my development pipeline could've been affected by it.
 Even I was skeptical of the user experience at first, seeing all the controversy surrounding the "Liquid Glass" refresh macOS has gotten recently.
 And, to be honest, I think this is all *partially* true?

 However, I actually like a couple of things.
 I still have a lot to say about the design, so I will talk about that during the end.

 So, back to the point:

-I, have installed a developer beta version of macOS.
+**I, have installed the latest developer beta version of macOS.**

-macOS 26.

 To put a summary at first: It is a design refresh attempt from Apple which, in their wordings, tries to "redefine" what human interactivity with hardware and software looks like.